sxht4/MIPS-Edu-Game/README.md

 System requirement:

-* Fresh installed `CentOS 7.x` is officially supported for deployment script

 * Apache 2

-Run this script on your Linux OS.

-`wget https://hbai.me/442-getLatestBuild && sudo chmod u+x install.sh && sudo ./install.sh --deployment-only`

-If you already setup your Apache or nginx, just extract our project into your `public_html` folder.
+If you already setup your Apache or nginx, just extract our project into your `public_html` folder or inside `/var/www/`.

 # Licence